Code-Institute-Submissions/james-lancaster-newcastle-sculpture_AugResub/README.md

 2. Much useful information in Usherwood P, Beach J, Morris C. Public sculpture of North-East England.
 Liverpool University Press 2000 (not online!).

 ## Acknowledgements
-* Many thanks to the Tutor Assistance team not just for patiently helping to solve problems but for teaching me quite a bit about JavaScript.
+* Many thanks to Seun Owonikoko for support and encouragement
-* Thanks also to Gerry McBride for a helpful mentor session.
+* Many thanks to the Tutor Assistance team for a lot of support and guidance.

-James Lancaster 24 May  2021
+James Lancaster 31 August 2021